-All workshops and demonstrations are on Saturday, May 7.
-They are FREE and held under the tent near the center of the Garden Fair.
+These workshops and demonstrations were held on Saturday, May 12.
+They were FREE and held under the tent near the center of the Garden Fair.

 How to set up and maintain your own easy home worm composting system.
 Recycle kitchen waste and have great fertilizer for your house plants or garden.
-Lynda is also available all day Saturday for consultation.
+Also available all day Saturday for consultation.

 Presenter: Lynda Mader, amateur worm composter